 - Creating and thinking critically – children have and develop their own ideas, are able to make links between ideas and develop a range of strategies for doing things.

 Our teaching approach across all areas of the curriculum is flexible; dependent upon the child’s age and current stage of development.
 We largely follow a child centred approach, and follow the interest of the child.
-Staff plan according to the children next steps and have more recently incorporated an ‘in the moment approach’.
+Staff plan according to the children interests and needs to help them to build their learning over time.
+We have more recently incorporated an ‘in the moment approach’.
 This aids us in ‘tuning into’ your child and maintaining learning momentum.

 Throughout our setting, children can choose how and where they learn.
 We provide them with practical yet playful support.
 Staff create environments conductive to conversations and present them with challenges to extend their thinking.
 Children have the opportunity to learn through whole room activities, small circle time sessions and from one to one support.
 Our staff work closely with outside education and healthcare professionals if children need additional support to progress.